flyingmachine/brave-clojure-web/content/concurrency.md

 ---
-title: State, Concurrency, and Parallelism
+title: Concurrency, Parallelism, and State
-link_title: State, Concurrency, and Parallelism
+link_title: Concurrency, Parallelism, and State
 kind: documentation
 ---

-# State, Concurrency, and Parallelism
+# Concurrency, Parallelism, and State

 In this chapter you what concurrency and parallelism are and why they matter.
 You'll learn about the challenges you'll face when writing